FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/connectivity.md

 ## The particles_group subgroup

-Despite not fully utilizing the organization of arbitrary groups of particles within the `particles` group, H5MD-NOMAD allows for the user to provide an arbitrary hierarchy of particle groupings, also refered to as a "topology", within the `connectivity` subgroup called `particles_group`.
+Despite not fully utilizing the organization of arbitrary groups of particles within the `particles` group, H5MD-NOMAD allows for the user to provide an arbitrary hierarchy of particle groupings, also referred to as a "topology", within the `connectivity` subgroup called `particles_group`.
 This information will be used by NOMAD to facilitate visualizations of the system, through the "topology bar" in the overview page.
 The general structure of the topology group is as follows:

     connectivity
      \-- particles_group